hypercerts-org/hypercerts/docs/docs/faq.md

 Third, the hypercerts token interface is intended to support several functions that are not possible out of the box with other token standards, chiefly, atomic split and merge capabilities.
 We also expect other protocols to work with hypercerts for the purposes of prospective and retrospective funding, contributor verification, and impact evaluation.

-In conclusion, the similarities between hypercerts and other types of tokens are mostly superficial.
-For certain use cases, POAPs or a custom flavor of Impact NFT may be better suited for projects.
+For certain use cases, POAPs may be better suited for projects as hypercerts are focused on the funding aspect of impactful work.

 ### Are hypercerts the same as impact evaluations?

 No. A hypercert is a claim over a discrete piece of work and the impact that may result from that work.
 It has no opinion about the legitimacy or quality of the claim.

 An impact evaluation is an opionated assessment about the legitimacy or quality of a claim.

 For example, a hypercert might represent "Planting trees in the Amazon in 2022".
 An impact evaluation might point to that hypercert and assert the percent of trees that survived, the amount of CO2 removed by the trees, or the income change among people living around the project.

-Over time, the expectation is that hypercerts that attract multiple, high quality, credibly neutral impact evaluations will be more valuable than ones that do not.
+Over time, the expectation is that hypercerts that attract multiple, high quality, credibly neutral impact evaluations will be more relevant than ones that do not.

 ### What can I do with my hypercert?